Dry Skin Treatment & Cream Options

 Dry skin can develop on any part of your body but it usually affects your hands, arms and legs- especially areas such as the elbows, knees and heels.
-Often, changes to your lifestyle and effective over-the-counter moisturisers such as Suu Balm™ along with constant moisturising are all you need to treat dry skin.
+Often, changes to your lifestyle and effective over-the-counter eczema creams such as Suu Balm™ along with constant moisturizing are all you need to treat dry skin or eczema.
 However, if those treatments do not work, consult with your doctor.

 The exposure to harsh weather conditions such as hot, humid and dry weather or even the cold winter weather, hot water and certain chemicals may cause your skin to dry out.
-This is why, it is important to always moisturise and be sure you read the labels of any skincare or cosmetics you are putting on your skin.
+This is why, it is important to always moisturize and be sure you read the labels of any skincare or cosmetics you are putting on your skin.
 Dry skin can also be a result of underlying medical conditions such as dermatitis or psoriasis.

 Dermatitis is the medical term for extremely dry skin.
 There are several different types of dermatitis such as: